LGBT flag

 While it’s difficult to express the full range of discrimination in numbers, SAGE’s survey highlights some of the discrimination and lack of access that LGBT seniors still deal with today.

-• About 20 percent of LGBT people avoid medical care out of fear of discrimination.
+• About 20% of LGBT people avoid medical care out of fear of discrimination.

-• Nearly 1 of every 3 transgender people don’t have a regular doctor.
+• Nearly 1 out of 3 transgender people don’t have a regular doctor.

-• 9 percent of LGB people report that a doctor or health worker used harsh or abusive language while treating them.
+• 9 percent of LGBT people report that a doctor or health worker used harsh or abusive language while treating them.
 (This number spikes to 21% for transgender people.)

 As we can see, discrimination and lack of access are major issues for LGBT seniors.